 Why Ocura exists

 We built Ocura because the gap between “something feels off” and “I should probably get this checked” is too wide.
-A phone-based screen, done in a few minutes, can close that gap for a lot of people.
+A short phone-based screen may help you document patterns to discuss with an eye care professional.

 The screening gap

-What Ocura does is narrow: measure your blink behaviour on your phone, combine it with validated clinical questionnaires (OSDI, DEQS, PHQ-9, CVS-Q), and turn the result into a composite severity score plus plain-English guidance on what to do next.
+What Ocura does is narrow: measure your blink behaviour on your phone, pair it with version-appropriate symptom records, and present a screening estimate with plain-English limits.

 What we believe